‘Outlander’ Stars Sam Heughan And Caitriona Balfe Spotted Filming Jamie And Claire’s Reunion In Scotland

 When it comes to their reunion, International Business Times is reporting that Balfe teased it will be a complicated affair.
 The actress revealed that after twenty years apart, Jamie and Claire’s reunion is “very heartwarming” and “very tender.”
 She also explained that because they’ve lived so long apart, getting back together is also “very fraught” and “complicated.”

 At the end of Season 2 of Outlander, Claire traveled back to the 20th century to raise her and Jamie’s daughter, Brianna (Sophie Skelton).
-Brianna eventually discovered that Frank Randall (Tobias Menzies) isn’t her real dad and Claire had to break the news about her 18th-century lover.
+Brianna eventually discovered that Frank Randall (Tobias Menzies) isn’t her real dad, and Claire had to break the news about her 18th-century lover.
 Two months back, Skelton was spotted filming scenes with her love interest next season, Roger, played by Richard Rankin.

 Season 3 will mark the first full seasons for both Brianna and Roger.
 On casting the pivotal characters, executive producer Ron Moore admitted that a lot of thought went into the decision.